Code-the-Dream-School/intro-to-python-v1/lessons/10 - Final Project Part I/01_planning.md

     main()
 ```

-You're not required to keep exactly this structure — rename functions, add parameters, split into multiple files if you want to.
-These stubs are a starting point, not a contract.
+You're not required to keep exactly this structure: rename functions, add parameters, split into multiple files if you want to.

 **Verify your environment:**